Discuss Insight Day

 What will happen on the Discuss Insight Day?

-The Discuss Insight Day will be taking place on 7th August 2018 from 10am-2pm at Slaughter and May, a commercial law firm.
+The Discuss Insight Day will be taking place on Wednesday 14th August 2019 at a commercial law firm in London.

-- You will learn about Slaughter and May, and what their trainee lawyers do on a daily basis.
+- You will learn about commercial law firms, and what their trainee lawyers do on a daily basis.

 - Finally, all Discuss Insight Day attendees will have the chance to submit their Discuss applications before starting at university, giving them a head start (as other applicants won't know about the opportunity until they get to university!)